How Do I Remove Public Records From Google?

 What Is A Data Broker?

-As its name suggests, a data broker or information broker operates on data.
-This kind of firm collects, processes, cleans, and structures the data to be released to third-party services.
+As its name suggests, a data or information broker operates on data.
+This firm collects, processes, cleans, and structures the data to be released to third-party services.

-The data brokerage industry may be unfamiliar to an average person.
-However, this industry is actually thriving.
+The data brokerage industry may be unfamiliar to the average person.
+However, this industry is thriving.

 You probably don’t know it, but you may have previously stumbled upon, heard of, or used a data broker site.
 Some of the most popular “people search” sites are data brokers.

-As of 2019, it was reported that there were over 4,000 information brokers from all over the world.
-That is quite a massive number, and there are high chances that the number has increased today.
+As of 2019, it was reported that there were over 4,000 information brokers worldwide.
+That is quite a massive number, and there is a high chance that the number has increased today.

 What Are People Search Sites?

-People search sites are information brokers with services that are largely used.
-This is because these sites offer personal details of people.
+People search sites are information brokers with widely used services.
+This is because they offer personal details of people.

 These people search websites typically list the following personal information: